 Include all celebrations in communications

 Many organizations send out messages around Christmas, which can leave people who don’t celebrate the holiday feeling left out.
 It’s important that when companies recognize one holiday, they do the same for others.
-A more inclusive option in a global team would be to send a generalized holiday message to all.

 Consider how humor will be interpreted

 Humor is subjective, and even if every employee was born and raised in the same city, what’s funny to one can be offensive to another.
 In an international team, it’s even more accurate.
 For example, British sarcasm can be offensive to Americans, even though they speak the same language.
-While, of course, not every communication has to be serious, leaders and colleagues should be aware of how humor could be misinterpreted.
+While not every communication has to be serious, leaders and colleagues should be aware of how humor could be misinterpreted.

 Microsoft Teams allows employees to send instant messages, emojis, gifs, and stickers.
-These images can help display emotion from behind a screen but are usually best avoided when speaking to a large group.
+These images can help display emotion behind a screen but are usually best avoided when speaking to a large group.
 People of different ages, backgrounds, and languages could find the gif unfunny or offensive.

 Find ways to bring people together